-The bill specifies that a licensee would establish a customer relationship at the time the licensee and the consumer entered into a continuing relationship, which would include all of the following: for an insurer, when the consumer received the delivery of an insurance policy or contract; for a producer, when the consumer obtained insurance through that licensee; and, when the consumer agreed to obtain financial, economic, or investment advisory services relating to insurance products or services for a fee from the licensee.
+The bill specifies that a licensee establishes a customer relationship at the time the licensee and the consumer enter into a continuing relationship, which includes all of the following: for an insurer, when the consumer receives the delivery of an insurance policy or contract; for a producer, when the consumer obtains insurance through that licensee; and, when the consumer agrees to obtain financial, economic, or investment advisory services relating to insurance products or services for a fee from the licensee.

-The bill specifies that an individual would not have a continuing relationship with a licensee under the following circumstances:
+The bill specifies that an individual does not have a continuing relationship with a licensee under the following circumstances:

-- -- The individual's policy was lapsed, expired, or otherwise inactive or dormant under the licensee's business practices and the licensee had not communicated with the individual about the policy for 12 consecutive months, other than to provide annual privacy notices, material required by law or regulation, communication at the direction of a State or Federal authority, or promotional materials. - -- The individual was an insured or an annuitant under an insurance policy or annuity, but was not the policyholder or owner of the insurance policy or annuity. - -- The individual's last known address according to the licensee's records was invalid.
-An address of record would be considered invalid if mail sent to that address by the licensee had been returned by the postal authorities as undeliverable and if subsequent attempts by the licensee to obtain a current, valid address for the individual had been unsuccessful.
+- -- The individual's policy is lapsed, expired, or otherwise inactive or dormant under the licensee's business practices and the licensee has not communicated with the individual about the policy for 12 consecutive months, other than to provide annual privacy notices, material required by law or regulation, communication at the direction of a State or Federal authority, or promotional materials. - The individual is an insured or an annuitant under an insurance policy or annuity, but is not the policyholder or owner of the policy or annuity. - -- The individual's last known address according to the licensee's records is invalid.

-When an existing customer obtained a new insurance product or service from a licensee that was to be used primarily for personal, family, or household purposes, the licensee would have to provide a revised privacy notice that met the bill's requirements and that covered the customer's new insurance product or service.
-If the initial, revised, or annual notice that the licensee most recently provided to that customer were accurate with respect to the new insurance product or service, however, the licensee would not have to provide a new privacy notice under this provision.
+When an existing customer obtains from a licensee a new insurance product or service that is to be used primarily for personal, family, or household purposes, the licensee must provide a revised privacy notice that meets the bill's requirements and that covers the customer's new insurance product or service.
+If the initial, revised, or annual notice that the licensee most recently provided to that customer is accurate with respect to the new insurance product or service, however, the licensee need not provide a new privacy notice.

-A licensee could provide the initial notice within a reasonable time after the licensee established a customer relationship if establishing that relationship were not at the customer's election or providing notice not later than when the licensee established a customer relationship would substantially delay the customer's transaction and the customer agreed to receive the notice at a later time.
+A licensee may provide the initial notice within a reasonable time after the licensee establishes a customer relationship if establishing that relationship is not at the customer's election or providing notice not later than when the licensee establishes a customer relationship would substantially delay the customer's transaction and the customer agrees to receive the notice at a later time.

-When a licensee was required to deliver an initial notice under these provisions, the licensee would have to deliver it according to the bill's requirements for notifying a consumer.
-If the licensee used a short-term initial notice for noncustomers according to the bill, the licensee could deliver its privacy notice according to the bill's requirements for a short-term initial notice.
+When a licensee is required to deliver an initial notice under these provisions, the licensee must deliver it according to the bill's requirements for notifying a consumer.
+If the licensee uses a short-term initial notice for noncustomers according to the bill, the licensee may deliver its privacy notice according to the bill's requirements for a short-term initial notice.

-A licensee would have to provide a clear and conspicuous notice to customers that accurately reflected its privacy policies and practices at least annually during the continuation of the customer relationship.
-A licensee would not be required to provide an annual notice to a former customer.
+A licensee must provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices at least annually during the continuation of the customer relationship.
+A licensee is not required to provide an annual notice to a former customer.

-The initial, annual, and revised notices would have to include each of the following items of information, in addition to any other information the licensee wished to provide, that applied to the licensee and to the consumers to whom the licensee sent its privacy notice: the categories of nonpublic personal financial information that the licensee collected; the categories of nonpublic personal financial information that the licensee disclosed; and the categories of affiliates and nonaffiliated third parties to whom the licensee disclosed nonpublic personal financial information, other than those parties to whom the licensee disclosed information as permitted under the bill.
+The initial, annual, and revised notices must include each of the following items of information, in addition to any other information the licensee wishes to provide, that apply to the licensee and to the consumers to whom the licensee sends its privacy notice: the categories of nonpublic personal financial information that the licensee collects; the categories of nonpublic personal financial information that the licensee discloses; and the categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal financial information, other than those parties to whom the licensee discloses information as permitted under the bill.